 Mark is a former deputy attorney general in the Pennsylvania Office of Attorney General, Bureau of Consumer Protection.

-- Ongoing representation of casinos, gaming manufacturers, and vendors on a broad array of matters before regulatory agencies in multiple jurisdictions, as well as state and federal trial and appellate courts.
+- Representation of casinos, iGaming and sports betting companies, gaming manufacturers and vendors on a broad array of legislative, legal, policy and regulatory issues in multiple jurisdictions.
+Regularly appear before state legislatures and state regulatory agencies, as well in state and federal trial and appellate courts.

 - Counsel to three of Pennsylvania’s 13 licensed casinos.

 - Pennsylvania regulatory counsel to The United States Playing Card Company.

 - Pennsylvania regulatory counsel to two private equity funds in their acquisition of Harrah’s Entertainment before the PA Gaming Control Board and Harness Racing Commission.

 - Participated in drafting legislation on issues impacting the gaming industry, including Internet gaming, horse racing and pari-mutuel wagering, smoking bans, liquor issues, and Internet sweepstakes cafes.

 - Representation of racetracks in administrative and appellate litigation involving licensure, account wagering, and regulatory issues.

 Infrastructure Investment & Privatization